-Are your passwords secured in one location?
-What happens if a hacker is somehow able to access your master ID and password?
+Are your passwords secure in one location?
+What happens if a hacker is somehow able to access your master ID and Password?
 That would expose all your accounts to plundering.

-Also, if a hacker successfully breaches the password management company's central vault, it is likely that millions of account details could be stolen in one single hack.
+Also, if a hacker successfully breaches the password management company's central vault, millions of account details could likely be stolen in one hack.

-Once you have set-up your unique master password, LASTPASS will allow for the importation all the login credentials you have saved — usernames and passwords — from Opera, Firefox, Safari, Chrome, and Edge.
+Once you have set up your unique master password, LastPass will allow for the importation of all the login credentials you have saved — usernames and passwords — from Opera, Firefox, Safari, Chrome, and Edge.

 Opting for LASTPASS' premium suite offers a variety of additional identity verification options, stellar technical support, as well as the ability to synchronize information between your mobile devices and desktop.